-When did the fracture happen?
+When did the Child fractures happen?
 This is a question often asked by medical professionals in cases of alleged child abuse.
 Other important related questions are: Is it abuse?
 Who did it?
 When did this happen?
 In many of these cases, the only individuals who know what actually happened are the child and the adult supervising the child.
 Often the victim is too young to verbally communicate about the injury.
 In this case, medical professionals must review the medical records and diagnostic images to possibly determine when the fractures may have occurred.

 In my current position as a Legal Nurse Consultant, understanding the cause and time of an injury is essential when evaluating a case.
 In this newsletter, I discussed types of fractures and how they might occur.
 In this post, we will look at ways to determine when a fracture happened.